alimokh91/IMPACT_Test/debug/README.md

 ./debug_impact.sh
 ```

-in a bash, which will launch IMPACT using MPI and start CSSH.
+in a bash, which will launch the debugger version of IMPACT using MPI and start CSSH.
 Using CSSH's master terminal perform the following steps within each CSSH xterm

 ```
 cd /path/to/your/IMPACT/debug